 Wait a minute …

 No need to come in skeptical or hide your wallet.
-Supplements can get a bad rap because of all the advertisements and false claims being made in the media.
-Yes, there are some great supplements… and some you should steer clear of.
+Supplements can get a bad rap because of all the advertisements and false claims you see in the media.
+Truth is, there are some great supplements, and some you should steer clear of.

-In clinical studies it was noted that individuals who consumed medium chain triglycerides saw moderate reductions in weight and improvements in their body composition (decreased waist circumference, decreased hip circumference, and decreased body fat percentages).
+In clinical studies, it was noted that individuals who consumed medium chain triglycerides saw moderate reductions in weight and improvements in their body composition (decreased waist circumference, decreased hip circumference, and decreased body fat percentages).
 This all happened with no change — or some studies showed a slight improvement — in the patient’s blood lipid profile.
-When you dig into the why, we find that MCTs are broken down quickly in the body, giving a quick energy boost while also being able to convert to ketones which are a great source of fuel for the brain.
+When you dig into the why, we find that MCTs are broken down quickly in the body, giving a quick energy boost while also being able to convert to ketones, which are a great source of fuel for the brain.
 In subsequent studies more benefits were found:

 We can find MCTs in several whole foods.
 Coconut oil is 60% MCTs, palm kernel oil is about 50% MCTs, and using an MCT oil supplement will give you 100% MCTs.
 When it comes to how much you need, that is still up for debate.
 In a meta-analysis of MCT studies, participants saw benefits when they used anywhere from 5–70 grams of MCT daily.

 In just 2 tablespoons of chia seeds we find:

-If you hit the store today you can find some solid sources of collagen on the shelves including bone broth, fish, egg whites, and spirulina.
-If you want something that you can stir into a power smoothie or add to your baking, you will also find collagen supplements.
+If you hit the store today, you can find some solid sources of collagen on the shelves including bone broth, fish, egg whites, and spirulina.
+If you want something that you can stir into a smoothie or add to your baking, you will also find collagen supplements.
 Current research does not show one type of collagen supplement to be superior to another, but we do know that bovine derived collagen (collagen types I and III) is linked to improving skin and hair while chicken derived collagen (type II) is seen to help cartilage and joint health.

 Like all supplements and boosts, you can’t neglect the rest of your diet and lifestyle.
-For example, for collagen peptides to do their thing in your body your need Vitamin C (think citrus fruits, peppers, strawberries, and tomatoes).
+For example, for collagen peptides to do their thing in your body you need vitamin C (think citrus fruits, peppers, strawberries, and tomatoes).
 Also, no amount of collagen supplement in your smoothie will be able to undo the oxidative damage done to the skin by sun exposure, smoking, and high sugar intake.